 Woz U's cybersecurity training program takes less than eight months to complete through a "Powered by Woz U Partner."
-To begin the program, prospective students need a CompTIA Network+ or equivalent certification, or they must pass a readiness test.
-After gaining admission, learners take 10 courses, including security foundations, network defense, and cryptography and access management.
+To begin the program, each prospective student needs a CompTIA Network+ or equivalent certification or must pass a readiness test.
+After gaining admission, learners take 10 courses, including security foundations, network defense, and cryptography.

 The program concludes with a collaborative group project on cybersecurity analysis.
 Upon finishing their training, students earn diplomas or certificates through partner institutions.